Postdoctoral position in Algebra-Geometric Foundations of Deep Learning or Computer Vision

 3D reconstruction propellor rolling shutter effect rolling shutter effect

-Algebraic vision is the two-way street between algebraic geometry and computer vision.
-The primary goal of this project is to develop the theoretical foundations for 3D scene reconstruction from images taken by unknown rolling-shutter cameras, which is the overwhelming camera technology of today.
-Implementing fast reconstruction algorithms for rolling-shutter cameras - without restricting assumptions - is a major open challenge in computer vision.
+... is the two-way street between algebraic geometry and computer vision.
+Implementing fast 3D reconstruction algorithms for rolling-shutter cameras - without restricting assumptions - is a major open challenge in computer vision.
 Algebraic geometry provides the natural tools for rigorous theoretical foundations for that challenge.

 Images of rolling-shutter cameras have peculiar features: A 3D point can appear more than once on the same image, and 3D lines become higher-degree image curves.
 Thus, the existing theory for traditional global-shutter cameras does not apply.
-The project will start from scratch and describe rolling-shutter cameras algebraically.
-From the algebro-geometric perspective, such cameras parametrize algebraic surfaces in the Grassmannian of 3D lines, and 3D reconstruction amounts to computing fibers under rational maps.
+From the algebro-geometric perspective, rolling-shutter cameras parametrize algebraic surfaces in the Grassmannian of 3D lines, and 3D reconstruction amounts to computing fibers under rational maps.
 The project will exploit this inherent geometry to 1) find complete catalogs of efficiently solvable algebraic reconstruction problems (so-called minimal problems), 2) develop new intersection-theoretic tools to measure their intrinsic complexity, and 3) describe the critical loci of 3D reconstruction where problem instances are ill-conditioned and prone to numerical instability.

 If successful, the algebro-geometric foundations developed in this project will lead to the implementation of fast 3D reconstruction algorithms with rolling-shutter cameras.